 I had significant demands on my time in my thirties.
 I was running a business and starting a family.
 Sport climbing was the easiest thing to fit in.
 I never rock climbed better, but it didn’t do much for my aerobic fitness.
 Between 2010 and 2013, I was even busier.
 I didn’t do anything physical for three years.

 The increases in threshold paces came via a thorough education in endurance training.
 My friend Scott Johnston answered hundreds of questions and gave me lots of good advice.
 He told me what books to read.
 That knowledge was a huge help when setting up my training program.

 In particular, I made several changes to my training program in 2018.
-That allowed for a much greater training volume and a lot more intensity.
+That allowed for a much greater training volume which allowed for a lot more intensity.
 I suspect that the biggest increase in my threshold paces happened that year.

 VO2 max isn’t a big factor in performance